Playneazy/IOCoin.Hub/README.md

 ### How it works:

 1. Create instance of Daemon.
-The Daemon instance reads from 'Headless.Config' to load required settings.
-This is where multi-wallet support will start when implemented.
+The Daemon instance reads from 'Wallets.json' to load required settings.
+This is where multi-wallet support is implemented.

 2. Create an instance of WebServer in the IOCoin.Headless project.
 This exposes Block and Wallet notification events for subscription.